How to create a winning sales motion for your SMB: definition, benefits, examples and best practices

 1. Prospecting

-Prospecting is the first stage in all outbound sales cycles.
-It involves finding people who would value your product or service.
+Prospecting is the first stage in all outbound sales cycles and involves finding people who would value your product or service.

 Start generating quality leads with your B2B Prospecting ebook